Choosing your puppy

 Some things to consider:

-Terrier breeds.
-From bull breeds to border terrier with many in between.
+• Terrier breeds.
+From bull breeds to border terriers with many in between.
 Terriers were bred to hunt vermin and are usually energetic and tenacious.

 While every dog is an individual, breed influences behaviour — and that matters when choosing a puppy who will thrive with you.